ceejbot/economics-of-package-management/slides.md

 # [fit] ❤️ from ceej & chris

 ^ With love from two human beings, from us to you.
-Please do something good with this.
+What happens next is up to you.